HR 8799: Location

 HR 8799 is a star that is visible to the naked eye.
-It has a magnitude 5.96 and it is located inside the western edge of the great square of Pegasus almost exactly halfway between Scheat and Markab.
+It has a magnitude 5.96 and it is located inside the western edge of the great square of Pegasus almost exactly halfway between Beta and Alpha Pegasi.
 The star's name of HR 8799 is its line number in the Bright Star Catalogue.

 Stellar properties

-The star HR 8799 is a member of the Lambda Boötis (λ Boo) class, a group of peculiar stars with an unusual lack of “metals” (elements heavier than hydrogen and helium) in their upper atmosphere.
+The star HR 8799 is a member of the Lambda Boötis (λ Boo) class, a group of peculiar stars with an unusual lack of "metals" (elements heavier than hydrogen and helium) in their upper atmosphere.
 Because of this special status, stars like HR 8799 have a very complex spectral type.
 The luminosity profile of the Balmer lines in the star's spectrum, as well as the star's effective temperature, best match the typical properties of an F0 V star.
 However, the strength of the calcium II K absorption line and the other metallic lines are more like those of an A5 V star.
 The star's spectral type is therefore written as kA5 hF0 mA5 V; λ Boo.

 Age determination of this star shows some variation based on the method used.
 Statistically, for stars hosting a debris disk, the luminosity of this star suggests an age of about 20–150 million years.
 Comparison with stars having similar motion through space gives an age in the range 30–160 million years.
 Given the star's position on the Hertzsprung–Russell diagram of luminosity versus temperature, it has an estimated age in the range of 30–1,128 million years. λ Boötis stars like this are generally young, with a mean age of a billion years.
 More accurately, asteroseismology also suggests an age of approximately a billion years.
 However, this is disputed because it would make the planets become brown dwarfs to fit into the cooling models.
 Brown dwarfs would not be stable in such a configuration.
 The best accepted value for an age of HR 8799 is 30 million years, consistent with being a member of the Columba association co-moving group of stars.